Chapter 4 : A Perpetual Mess

 "That's my bag!"

 Scorpius had it sitting on his knee, drawstring loosened.
 "I should think so.
 It says 'Bea Chang' right here on the tag."
-In his grasp was the empty vial she used yesterday for the sensory enhancer, which still had a few blue drops at the bottom.
+In his grasp was the empty vial she used yesterday for the sensory enhancer.
+It still had a few blue drops at the bottom.

 He let her take the bag but kept the vial out of her way.
 "So tell me, aren't these supposed to be green or something?
 This is just sensory potion, isn't it?"